-Convert Millielectron-volt to Foot-pound Force (meV to ft⋅lbf)
+Convert Millielectron-volt to Foot-pound Force (meV to Foot-pound Force)

-Millielectron-volt (meV) and Foot-pound Force (ft⋅lbf) are both units of length.
+Millielectron-volt (meV) and Foot-pound Force (Foot-pound Force) are both units of energy.
 With the conversion form below, you can effortlessly and accurately convert millielectron-volt to foot-pound force.
-This free online calculator tool makes it simple and easy to perform the conversion from meV to ft⋅lbf.
+This free online calculator tool makes it simple and easy to perform the conversion from meV unit to the Foot-pound Force unit.

 meV